lastres0rt/udacity-health-tracker/README.md

 (Mostly?
 This project is just to help me stay in practice and show I'm still playing with new technologies.
 Practice is important.) 👩🏽‍🏫
 ## How to Use

 1. Once it's actually working?
-Click here 🔜 http://lastres0rt.github.io/udacity-health-tracker/
+Click here! 🔜 http://lastres0rt.github.io/udacity-health-tracker/

 ## Recent Updates